Farms Near Me for Kids to Visit

 - Baily’s Dairy of Pocopson Meadow in Pocopson/Unionville: Hands down our all-time favorite.
 We go there at least once a month and I just love their skim milk.
 In the spring you can visit all the baby cows and they also host an annual egg hunt around Easter.
 Just a great place to visit and it is free except for what you purchase.
 They have bunnies, ducks, geese, chickens/roosters, cats, cows, goats, and sheep.
 I think I got them all.
 Visit them on Facebook.

-- The Barn at Springbrook Farm in Unionville/Coatesville area (special needs only): The Barn at Spring Brook Farm sits on 13 acres of open space including green pastures, gardens, and nature trails.
+- The Barn at Springbrook Farm in Unionville/Coatesville area (disabled kids only): The Barn at Spring Brook Farm sits on 13 acres of open space including green pastures, gardens, and nature trails.
 Their fully accessible Chester County bank barn was designed specifically to provide opportunities for children with disabilities, including Autism Spectrum Disorders, to participate in animal-assisted activities.

 - Cherry Crest in Lancaster County: Cherry Crest has a TON of things to do, including animals, corn mazes, hay rides and so much more.
 But, it also gets VERY crowded during the peak months and I find it to be one of the more expensive farm outings.
 Still, it’s lots of fun.
 I personally would take older kids here and not babies/toddlers.
 Check out this map of what they offer and you’ll see what I mean, it’s a busy, noisy place.
 Again, my son does not do well in big crowds, particularly if we are out in the sun, so I do not take him here.
 Their family-centered approach allows parents and children to identify specific goals to achieve through interaction with our miniature horses, donkeys, goats, and rabbits.
 One of their keys to success is providing a safe and nurturing environment where kids can have fun while supporting therapies they may be receiving.
 They also offer organized programs and summer camps.